oracle-livelabs/analytics-ai/oci-artificial-intelligence/vision-space/4-explore-images/4-explore-images.md

 ## **Task 5:** Ensure that model training has successfully completed
 Verify that the custom model you created in Lab 2 has completed training and is now active.
+TODO - no longer requried since we are using a prebuilt model.

 1. From the OCI services menu, click **Analytics & AI** then, under *AI Services*, click **Vision**.